 Supervised Injection Facilities

 Supervised injection rooms are legally sanctioned facilities where people who use intravenous drugs can inject pre-obtained drugs under medical supervision.
 Supervised injection facilities are designed to reduce the health and societal problems associated with injection drug use.
-These facilities now operate in dozens of cities abroad and in Canada and have been shown to reduce injection-related risks and harms like vein damage, overdose, and transmission of diseases like HIV/AIDS and hepatitis C.

 No such facilities currently exist in the United States, but the Drug Policy Alliance is advocating for supervised injection pilot programs in San Francisco and New York City.
 We are working to expand the national dialogue on drug control to include policies and programs that mitigate the harms of drug use without mandating abstinence.